Many countries will recognize Mothers' Day this coming Sunday (in the UK Mothering Sunday is in March).

 We celebrate, those of us who are mothers and grandmothers, the joy and privilege it is to collaborate with you in the creation of life.
 We give thanks for our children, their uniqueness, the delight we find in watching and helping them grow.

-We lament, those of us who are not mothers and want to be, or who are mothers of children who have died.
+and want to be, or who are mothers of children who have died.

 We lament, and have no words for our grief.